Topics in this article include:

 The body's natural production of digestive juices can be supported with nutrition from herbs & earth-born mineral sources, thus assisting the body to rebuild these organs to the point that they regain full digestive juice production again.
 This includes HCL, digestive enzymes, and bile.

 Drinking lemon water each morning and celery juice daily (highly recommended by the Medical Medium) will also support digestive repair over time.
-In combination with digestive herbs and mineral sources, this restoration process is accelerated.
+With these two beverages, in combination with digestive herbs and mineral sources, the digestive restoration process is vastly accelerated.